Title

 I. Introduction

-The characterization, management storage and disposal of laboratory wastes (i.e., chemical waste including hazardous and non-hazardous solid waste, radioactive or mixed waste, biohazardous and medical waste, and universal waste) is regulated and requires strict compliance with regulatory obligations.
+The characterization, management, storage, and disposal of laboratory chemical waste including hazardous and non-hazardous solid waste, low-level radioactive or mixed waste, biohazardous and medical waste, and universal waste requires strict compliance with state and federal regulations.

-The Principal Investigator (PI) for each laboratory has overall responsibility for managing the process of:
+The Principal Investigator (PI) for each laboratory has overall responsibility for:

-prior to waste disposal confirmation and waste pickup by EHS.
-The Environmental Affairs Section of the EHS Department is responsible for managing the review and characterization of laboratory waste, making the waste determination, as well as the approval of laboratory waste disposal requests from the laboratory PI.
+prior to waste disposal confirmation and pickup by the Department of Environmental, Health and Safety (EHS).
+The Environmental Affairs Section of the EHS Department is responsible for reviewing laboratory waste, classifying waste, and approving of waste disposal requests from labs.

-EHS personnel conduct the transfer of chemical wastes, radioactive wastes, and mixed wastes from laboratory areas to the UNC Hazardous Materials Facility for treatment (i.e., bulking) or package consolidation and managed storage prior to the transport to off-site treatment and disposal facilities.
+EHS personnel conduct the transfer of chemical wastes, low-level radioactive wastes, and mixed wastes from laboratory areas to the UNC Hazardous Materials Facility (HMF) for bulking, package consolidation, and managed storage prior to being transported to off-site treatment and disposal facilities.
+Waste disposal vendors may also collect waste from laboratories and ship them directly for proper off-site disposal.

-The University of North Carolina at Chapel Hill operates as a large quantity generator (LQG) of hazardous waste.
-The management and storage of hazardous waste is subject to regulatory compliance obligations; the University is regularly audited and inspected for compliance with these regulatory compliance obligations by the NC Department of Environmental Quality Division of Waste Management (NCDEQ DWM) and the U.S. Environmental Protection Agency (EPA) Hazardous Waste Section.
+The University of North Carolina at Chapel Hill operates as a Large Quantity Generator (LQG) of hazardous waste.
+The management of hazardous waste is subject to regulatory compliance obligations.
+The University is regularly audited and inspected by the North Carolina Department of Environmental Quality Division of Waste Management (NCDEQ DWM) and the U.S. Environmental Protection Agency (EPA) Hazardous Waste Section.

-The purpose of this Laboratory Waste Management Plan (LWMP) is to comply with the provisions of 40 CFR 262 (Subpart K – Alternative Requirements for Hazardous Waste Determination and Accumulation of Unwanted Material at Laboratories Owned by Colleges and Universities and Other Eligible Academic Entities Formally Affiliated with Colleges and Universities).
-The Laboratory Waste Management Plan applies only to laboratories on campus (teaching labs, research labs, art labs, photo labs, field labs, diagnostic labs in teaching hospitals, and areas that support labs such as chemical stockrooms or prep rooms).
+The purpose of this Laboratory Waste Management Plan (LWMP) is to comply with the applicable provisions of 40 CFR 262 Subpart K – Alternative Requirements for Hazardous Waste Determination and Accumulation of Unwanted Material at Laboratories Owned by Colleges and Universities and Other Eligible Academic Entities.
+The LWMP applies only to laboratories on campus, such as teaching labs, research labs, art and photo labs, field labs, diagnostic labs in teaching hospitals, and supporting areas such as chemical stockrooms or prep rooms.

 II.
 Part 1: Labeling